SSO with SAML

 📘

-Our Okta SAML integration is one-way - FireHydrant accounts will be automatically provisioned but not automatically de-provisioned.
-Users whose accounts are auto-provisioned with Okta are set to the Member role.
+Our Okta SAML integration provides one-way user provisioning - FireHydrant accounts will be automatically provisioned via JIT (Just-In-Time) provisioning, but not automatically de-provisioned without SCIM.
+Users whose accounts are auto-provisioned with Okta are set to the Member role by default.

 1. As an Okta admin, view all applications in the Applications tab.
 Then: